 • Sensory resources or support

-In secondary schools, SEND support focuses on helping children and young people adapt to more complex learning environments, increased academic, social and emotional demands, all while preparing them for adulthood.
+In secondary schools, SEN support focuses on helping children and young people adapt to more complex learning environments, increased academic, social and emotional demands, all while preparing them for adulthood.

 What to expect: